wytr/OpenCarvePython/readme.md

 - **Subdivisions:**
   (Optional) Determines the number of interpolation steps between adjacent pixels.
 This can smooth transitions between depth changes.

+## 3D Viewer Controls

+The 3D viewer offers interactive navigation of the generated toolpath.
+Here’s a quick overview of the controls:

+- **Orbit:**
+  - **Middle Mouse Button:** Press and hold the middle mouse button to rotate the view around the scene.
+  - **Default Mode:** If no modifier keys are held (or if the Shift or Control modifiers aren’t used), the viewer remains in orbit mode.

+- **Pan:**
+  - **Both Left and Right Mouse Buttons:** Holding down both the left and right mouse buttons simultaneously will activate pan mode, allowing you to move the view laterally.
+  - **Shift + Middle Mouse Button:** Alternatively, holding the Shift key while pressing the middle mouse button also triggers pan mode.
+  - *Visual Cue:* When panning, the cursor changes to a navigation cross (SizeAllCursor).

+- **Zoom:**
+  - **Mouse Wheel:** Scrolling the mouse wheel zooms in and out, adjusting the camera distance accordingly.

+- **Navigation Cube:**
+  - A small orientation cube is displayed in the top-right corner.
+Clicking on a face of the cube will snap the view to a predefined orientation, helping you quickly reset the view.

+These controls provide a flexible way to inspect the toolpath from various angles and distances.

 ## Screenshots